11 of the most famous ransomware examples

 How are phishing and ransomware related?

-Phishing can often be the initial method used to deliver ransomware to a victim’s system.
+Phishing can often be the initial method used to deliver ransomware to a victim’s system, which often starts with understanding what hacking is.
 For instance, a phishing email might trick a user into downloading an attachment or clicking on a link that deploys ransomware.

 What are some common types of phishing attacks?